 As with all of the plants on this list, you can also grow pansies indoors all year round – provided that you have a space for them that’s both cool and sunny.

-For more information, have a read of this article by The Old Farmer’s Almanac, or watch the video below.
+For more information, have a read of this article from Almanac, or watch the video below.

 9. Aloe vera

 Another great plant to grow from home is aloe vera.
-Not only does this plant look impressive, but it also has many medicinal uses and can be used to treat burns, improve digestive health, and clear up skin conditions.
+Not only does this plant look impressive, but it also has medicinal uses.
+For example, it can be used to treat burns, improve digestive health, and clear up skin conditions.
 You can even use it to make healthy juices!

 It’s really important not to overwater aloe vera plants.
-They can’t handle standing water, so ensure the pot has plenty of drainage holes, and don’t water it unless the soil has gone completely dry.
+They can’t handle standing water, so ensure the pot has plenty of drainage holes, and don’t water it unless the soil is completely dry.

 The most common reason aloe vera plants die is because they’re overwatered or the water doesn’t drain properly, so this is the number one thing to look out for.
-Remember that aloe’s plump leaves contain plenty of gel, and this stores water, as do their thick roots.
+Remember, aloe’s plump leaves contain plenty of gel, and this stores water, as do their thick roots.

-To find out more about growing aloe vera, have a read of this article by Gardening Know How, or watch the video below.
+To find out more about growing aloe vera, have a read of this article from Gardening Know How, or watch the video below.

 10. Spring onions